LIXIL makes pioneering water and housing products that solve everyday, real-life challenges, making better homes a reality for everyone, everywhere.

 In March 2019, we made some improvements to our human resource system and working environments for bases in Japan.
 For instance, we have started treating same-sex partners as dependents and applying the relevant congratulation or condolence leave and financial payments, arranging times and locations for undergoing health checks, and recognizing employees’ preferences for either male or female uniforms.

 We are also promoting internal activities to expand understanding and support.
-In FYE2018, we held a series of online lectures relating to sexual and gender diversity and have been encouraging employees to watch them.
-We seek to increase the number of allies who understand and support sexual and gender minorities through venues such as study sessions, and distribute Ally badges and stickers to employees who support this initiative.
-We also seek to deepen understanding by arranging opportunities to interact with sexual and gender minorities.
-Thanks to these efforts, in FYE2019 we achieved our target of having two or more allies in LIXIL’s bases in Japan.*
+From FYE2018, we have held a series of online lectures relating to sexual and gender diversity and have been encouraging employees to watch them.
+We seek to increase the number of allies who understand and support sexual and gender minorities through venues such as study sessions and workshops, and distribute Ally badges and stickers to employees who support this initiative.

 At LIXIL in Japan, the executive management team actively supervises the creation of a rewarding working environment in which each and every employee can perform vigorously to their full potential.

 We are committed to creating the necessary systems and cultivating the right atmosphere to support a good work-life balance, enabling employees to maintain a high level of performance throughout different life stages.
-In FYE2021, we created frameworks to further expand mechanisms for supporting flexible workstyles, childbirth, and childcare.
-From FYE2023, we will introduce initiatives to extend systems for supporting shorter working hours and encouraging male employees to take childcare leave.
+We have been creating frameworks to further expand mechanisms for supporting flexible workstyles, childbirth, and childcare.
+In FYE2023, we introduced initiatives to extend systems for supporting shorter working hours and encouraging male employees to take childcare leave.

 In addition to expanding our remote-working system for working from home or satellite offices, in FYE2021 we also introduced a Superflex system that no longer requires core-time working hours and offers greater flexibility of working hours and locations.